UKradioastro/UKRAA_PicoMuon/README.md

 The raw data will be processed overnight, via CRON, to get counts per minute, the frequency of the counts per minute and the frequency of the adc values for your previous day's data.

-Three plots will be created:
+A number of plots will be created:
 * counts per minute
 * frequency of counts per minute
 * frequency of ADC values recorded

-A request will be made to [NMDB](https://www.nmdb.eu/) via NEST to get the previous days recorded neutron count, this data will be overlaid onto the day / week / month % deviation counts per minute graphs.
+The raw data will also be processed overnight, via CRON, to produce % deviation of muon counts, this data is supplemented by a request  to [NMDB](https://www.nmdb.eu/) via NEST to get the previous days recorded neutron count, which will be overlaid onto the day / week / month / etc % deviation counts graphs.

 These will appear as the required amount of data is recorded by the detector